KargilHero/task-dashboard/README.md

+# Task Dashboard

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\